ewolff/microservice-linkerd/HOW-TO-RUN.md

 explains this in detail.
 For Kubernetes the [installation using Helm](https://docs.traefik.io/getting-started/install-traefik/#use-the-helm-chart) might be the best option.
-Traefik will listen on port 80 unless you changed the port by modifying the value for `ports.web.exposedPort`.
+Traefik will listen on port 80 unless you changed the port by modifying the value for `ports.web.exposedPort` like
+so: `helm install --set ports.web.exposedPort=81 --namespace=traefik traefik traefik/traefik`

 ## Install Linkerd